skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 | *(string)*                  | calculation information                         |          |
 +-----------------------------+-------------------------------------------------+----------+

-Further information of each individual MD objects are listed in next section.
+Further information of each individual MD objects are listed in each section.

 **Ex.** Making a MD object with FSSH method
         Making molecule and QM objects are omitted in this sample code, but they must be declared to use run method in advance.